Interest-Only Loan Calculator

 Tips

-The Interest-Only Loan Calculator helps borrowers understand the financial implications of loans structured with an initial interest-only period.
-This tool clarifies monthly payments during both the interest-only and amortizing phases, total interest costs, and the overall financial commitment.
-For individuals considering mortgages or other large loans with this structure, particularly in a dynamic market like 2025, it's crucial to project the significant payment increase that occurs once principal repayment begins.
+The Interest-Only Loan Calculator helps borrowers understand the financial implications of loans with an initial interest-only period.
+It calculates monthly payments for both phases, total interest costs, and overall loan cost, with a year-by-year amortization chart and table.

-Monthly Interest-Only Payment = Loan Amount × (Annual Interest Rate / 12)
+Monthly Interest-Only Payment = Loan Amount x (Annual Rate / 12)

-Where P is the principal balance at the start of amortization, i is the monthly interest rate, and n is the number of remaining monthly payments.
+Where P is the principal balance at the start of amortization (unchanged from the original loan amount), i is the monthly interest rate (annual rate / 12 / 100), and n is the number of remaining monthly payments.

 💡 Before committing to any loan, use our Loan Qualification Calculator to assess your borrowing capacity and understand how different loan types impact your eligibility.

-💡 Once your interest-only period ends, you might want to explore strategies to pay down your principal faster.
-Our Loan Repayment Calculator with Extra Payments can model the impact of additional payments on your amortizing loan.
+💡 Once your interest-only period ends, explore strategies to pay down principal faster with our Loan Repayment Calculator with Extra Payments.

 Strategic Use of Interest-Only Mortgages